Support Project Commencement

 Global Business Team Analyzing Financial Statistics for Market Expansion and Growth

 Identifying stakeholders and the project sponsor is a crucial step in the early stages of any small scale ICT project.
-This process ensures that all parties who have an interest or influence over the project are recognized, allowing for effective communication and alignment of expectations.
+This process ensures that all parties who have an interest or influence over the project are recognised, allowing for effective communication and alignment of expectations.
 By clearly identifying these key players, the project can be tailored to meet the needs and priorities of those who will be affected by its outcomes or who have the authority to provide necessary resources.
 This alignment helps in minimising conflicts and enhances collaborative efforts, driving the project towards successful completion.

 Process for Identifying Stakeholders and Project Sponsor